Transport in India: Two-wheelers

 Motorised two-wheeler vehicles like scooters, motorcycles and mopeds are very popular due to their fuel efficiency and ease of use in congested roads or streets.
 The number of two-wheelers sold is several times to that of cars.
 There were 47.5 million powered two-wheelers in India in 2003 compared with just 8.6 million cars.

 Manufacture of motorcycles in India started when Royal Enfield began assembly in its plant in Chennai in 1948.
 Royal Enfield, an iconic brand name in the country, manufactures different variants of the British Bullet motorcycle which is a classic motorcycle that is still in production.
 Hero MotoCorp (formerly Hero Honda), Honda, Bajaj Auto, Yamaha, TVS Motors and Mahindra 2 Wheelers are the largest two-wheeler companies in terms of market-share.

 Manufacture of scooters in India started when Automobile Products of India (API) set up at Mumbai and incorporated in 1949.
 They began assembling Innocenti-built Lambretta scooters in India.
 They eventually acquired a licence for the Li150 series model, of which they began full-fledged production from the early 1960s onwards.
 In 1972, Scooters India Limited (SIL), a state-run enterprise based in Lucknow, Uttar Pradesh, bought the entire manufacturing rights of the last Innocenti Lambretta model.
 API has infrastructural facilities at Mumbai, Aurangabad, and Chennai, but has been non-operational since 2002.
 SIL stopped producing scooters in 1998.

-Motorcycles and scooters can be rented in many cities, Wicked Ride, Metro Bikes and many other companies are working with state governments to solve last-mile connectivity problems with mass-transit solutions.
+Motorcycles and scooters can be rented in many cities, Wicked Ride, Metro Bikes and many other companies are working with state governments to solve last-mile connectivity problems with mass-transit.
 Wearing protective headgear is mandatory for both the rider and the pillion-rider in most cities.

 Automobiles

 Private automobiles account for 30% of the total transport demand in urban areas of India.
-An average of 963 new private vehicles are registered every day in Delhi alone.
-The number of automobiles produced in India rose from 6.3 million in 2002–2003 to 11 million (11.2 million) in 2008–2009.
+An average of 1,800 new vehicles are registered every day in Delhi alone.
+The number of automobiles produced in India rose from 6.3 million in 2002–2003 to 11 million (11.2 million) in 2008–2009 and 28.4 million in 2023-2024.
 There is substantial variation among cities and states in terms of dependence on private cars: Bangalore, Chennai, Delhi and Kolkata have 185, 127, 157 and 140 cars per 1,000 people respectively, which is much lower compared to developed countries.
 This reflects different levels of urban density and varied qualities of public transport infrastructure.
 Nationwide, India still has a very low rate of car ownership.
 When comparing car ownership between BRICS developing countries, it is on a par with China, and exceeded by Brazil and Russia.

-Compact cars, especially hatchbacks predominate due to affordability, fuel efficiency, congestion, and lack of parking space in most cities.
+Compact cars, especially hatchbacks and compact SUVs predominate due to affordability, fuel efficiency, congestion, and lack of parking space in most cities.
 Chennai is known as the "Detroit of India" for its automobile industry.